storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

+- Alpha version
+  - SQLCipher `3.5.4` for Android
-- Alpha version with SQLCipher `3.4.0`
+  - SQLCipher `3.4.0` for iOS/Windows
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS
   - with LibTomCrypt (1.17) embedded for Windows
   - for future consideration: embed OpenSSL libcrypto for all target platforms